- Briefing Room

-The following are brief summaries recent Value Capture applications employed by local governments in 2018 and 2019.
+The following are brief summaries recent Value Capture applications employed by local governments.

-- The Midland, Texas City Council voted in August to establish a roadway impact fee.
+Value Capture Strategy-Roadway Impact Fees: The Midland, Texas City Council voted in August to establish a roadway impact fee.
 Water and wastewater impact fees were also included in the ordinance.
 The ordinance was based on a recommendation from the Capital Improvements Advisory Committee and will help fund improvements in the City's capital improvement plan.
 The capital improvement plan indicated $575 million in needed improvements nearly 38% attributable to potential growth over the next 10 years.
-The fees are anticipated to generate $5 to $10 million annually.
+The fees are anticipated to generate $5 to $10 million annually

 Value Capture Strategy- Public Improvement District (PID/Special Assessments: The Fort Worth City Council adopted a resolution authorizing the Fort Worth Public Improvement District (PID) 16 (Walsh Ranch/Quail Valley) on August 20, 2019.
 The PID was created to finance roadway and landscaping improvements to include erosion control, storm drainage, water, wastewater, and paving.
 Assessments were used to finance the resolution; which property owners can pay in full or in installments.